rspamd/rspamd.com/doc/modules/antivirus.md

 ## Avast Antivirus Rest API details

-You need to install the Avast-rest package next to the Avast antivirus package itself.
-Maybe you want to adjust the default settings in /etc/avast/rest.conf.
-Rspamd can work in files and TCP stream mode.
-Files mode could be useful if you have fast `tmpfs` that relies in memory and want to reduce the amount of data transferred over a socket for the local machine, however, this is definitely not recommended for any type of real storage (even SSD).
+You need to install the Avast-rest package in addition to the Avast antivirus package.
+It is also recommended to adjust the default settings in /etc/avast/rest.conf.
+Rspamd can operate in both file and TCP stream modes.
+File mode can be useful if you have a fast `tmpfs` that relies on memory, but this is not recommended for any type of real storage, even SSD.

-Warnings like corrupt file or possible zip bomb are only logged.
-You can set `warnings_as_threat = true` if you want Rspamd to use warnings as pseudo virus.
-Maybe you should use patterns to avoid false positive.
+Warnings such as corrupt file or possible zip bomb are only logged.
+However, you can set `warnings_as_threat = true` if you want Rspamd to treat these warnings as pseudo viruses.
+It is recommended to use patterns to avoid false positives.

-Using the option `parameter` you can set any option for the rest-api from Rspamd.
+With the parameter option, you can set any option for the rest-api from Rspamd.

 Here are possible settings for this engine: